Reading Smart Meters: IR, D0 & SML Explained Simply

 - Real-time consumption visible

-👉 If you want to read your digital electricity meter easily, a plug-and-play solution like stromleser.one is the simplest option.
+👉 If you want to read your digital electricity meter in an uncomplicated way, a plug-and-play solution like the stromleser.one is the easiest option.

-Do I need the approval of my network operator?
+Do I need the approval of my grid operator?

 No – you are only accessing the optical interface in read-only mode.